-The Ubyssey accepts opinion articles on any topic related to the University of British Columbia (UBC) and/or topics relevant to students attending UBC.
-Submissions must be written by UBC students, professors, alumni, or those in a suitable position (as determined by the opinions editor) to speak on UBC-related matters.
+The Ubyssey accepts opinion articles on any topic related to the University of British Columbia (UBC).
+Submissions must be written by UBC students, professors, alumni or those in a suitable position (as determined by the opinion editor) to speak on UBC-related matters.

-Submissions must not contain racism, sexism, homophobia, transphobia, harassment or discrimination.
+Submissions must not contain racism, sexism, homophobia, transphobia, harassment or discrimination and must follow The Ubyssey’s Respectful Environment Policy.
 Authors and/or submissions will not be precluded from publication based solely on association with particular ideologies or subject matter that some may find objectionable.
-Approval for publication is, however, dependent on the quality of the argument and the Ubyssey editorial board’s judgment of appropriate content.
+Approval for publication is, however, dependent on the quality of the argument and The Ubyssey editorial board’s judgment of appropriate content.
 The Ubyssey reserves the right to edit submissions for length and clarity.

 Submitting an opinion piece

 Articles typically run from 300 to 800 words, but submissions of any length will be considered.
-The opinions editor will provide guidance and feedback to the writer, but completed submissions are preferred.
-Submissions may be sent by email to email@example.com, or through the form above.
+The opinion editor will provide guidance and feedback to the writer, but completed submissions are preferred.
+Submissions may be sent by email to email@example.com.
 Please include your student number or other proof of identification.

 Anonymous submissions will be accepted on extremely rare occasions.
+The Ubyssey may consider granting anonymity in instances that include but are not limited to where the opinions expressed in a letter could compromise the safety of a writer.
 Requests for anonymity will be granted upon agreement from four fifths of the editorial board.